facebook

 Other Strong Women in the Old Testament

 After her encounter with Jesus, the Samaritan woman testifies to her town about the Messiah.
 Many believe because of her word.
-Her story is often cited in egalitarian circles as an early example of personal evangelism and testimony leading to conversion.
+The Samaritan woman’s story is often cited in egalitarian circles as an early example of personal evangelism.
+It is a key testimony leading to conversion.

 Priscilla, alongside her husband Aquila, teaches Apollos, a learned man.
-While her role was shared, she is named first in some texts, which some scholars take as a sign of prominence.
+While her role was shared, she is named first in some texts.
+This is interpreted by some scholars as a sign of prominence.
 Her example challenges narrow definitions of biblical teaching roles.

 Who Was the First Woman Preacher in the Bible?